 The Company's Board of Directors is composed of ten (10) Directors, including seven (7) Directors who are not Audit & Supervisory Committee Members and three (3) Directors who are Audit & Supervisory Committee Members.
 Five (5) of ten Board members are independent Outside Directors.
 In accordance with the Rules of the Board of Directors, the Board decides on the important business policies of the Group, supervises and receives reports on important matters regarding the Group's business execution.
 To enable expedited decision-making, certain business execution authorities are delegated to Directors as necessary.

 The Company's Audit & Supervisory Committee is composed of three (3) Directors who are Audit & Supervisory Committee Members, including two (2) independent Outside Directors.
 The Company ensures that the Audit & Supervisory Committee by having a full-time committee member and a chairperson therein.
-In accordance with the Company's audit policy and the assignment of duties stipulated therein, the Audit & Supervisory Committee conduct audits in liaison with the Internal Audit Department positioned directly under the committee and the Accounting Auditor based on the committee's annual corporate audit plans.
+In accordance with the Company's audit policy and the assignment of duties stipulated therein, the Audit & Supervisory Committee conducts audits in liaison with the Internal Audit Department positioned directly under the committee and the Accounting Auditor based on the committee's annual corporate audit plans.

 The Audit & Supervisory Committee meets once per month in principle to deliberate on the progress and results of the audits.